 The Alliance for Historic Hillsborough works to share Hillsborough’s history with residents and visitors.
-There are several in-person, virtual, and self-guided events coming up.
+They regularly hold walking tours and other events.
+Here are two upcoming events:

 Churton Street History Stroll

 Churton Street History Stroll takes place Saturday, July 23rd, 2022, from 10 a.m. to 12 p.m.The tour will start at Weaver Street Market, 228 South Churton Street, Hillsborough.

 Journey back in time, walking the centuries-old streets of Hillsborough, North Carolina.
 The four-block, in-person walking tour will travel the remarkable history of this unique southern town, beginning in the 1600s.

 Your tour guide, Barney Caton, explores local events which shaped the nation and key figures such as Billy Strayhorn, Moses Curtis, Elizabeth Keckly, and William Graham, whose legacies reach beyond Orange County.